robenkleene/design-references/ios/procreate.md

 # Procreate

+## Canvas

+- Turn on "Drawing Guide" to see graph paper
+- Use "Edit Drawing Guide" -> "Symmetry" to make symmetrical patterns

 ## Quickshape

 - To draw a straight line, dry a line and don't lift your finger until the line straightens.